Loves gardening and growing her own vegetables. Has seen some successes but some failures too.

 It takes about 2 weeks before mini zucchinis start growing underneath the zucchini flower.

-Growth time for Zucchinis
+Timeline for Growing Zucchinis

 Slugs are an enemy of every plant.
 You will need to protect seedlings if you want your harvest to be successful.